dvsekhvalnov/jose-jwt/README.md

 and other features.
 Moved to separate project in February 2014.

-AES Kew Wrap implementation ideas and test data from http://www.cryptofreak.org/projects/rfc3394/ by Jay Miller
+AES Key Wrap implementation ideas and test data from http://www.cryptofreak.org/projects/rfc3394/ by Jay Miller

 ## Supported JWA algorithms